L'Arlésienne (Bizet): Composition history

 The choral parts of the Pastorale were arranged for orchestra.
-This two part movement acquires an ABA form, like the Carillon movement, by a repeat of the opening music.
-The Minuet was taken from Scènes bohémiennes, a suite of material originally composed for Bizet's 1866 opera La jolie fille de Perth.
-The Farandole (the name of a Provençal dance) is a condensation of several numbers of the incidental music in which, once again, the choral parts were arranged for orchestra.
-Although L'Arlésienne Suite No. 2 is assumed to be Guiraud's work (his name is not mentioned in any scores) and is not as unified as the first suite, it contains a large proportion of inspired Bizet material, and is therefore generally credited to Bizet.
-The first performance of the second suite took place on 21 March 1880 when Jules Pasdeloup again led the orchestra of the Concerts populaires.
+This two part movement takes an ABA form, like the Carillon movement, by a repeat of the opening (Andante sostenuto assai) music.
+The Intermezzo has a 12 measure addition based on the central (Allegro moderato) theme inserted 4 bars before the end.
+The Minuet was taken from Scènes bohémiennes, a suite of material originally composed for Bizet's 1866 opera La jolie fille de Perth, where it "accompanies the duke's wooing of the false Catherine in Act III".
+The Farandole (the name of a Provençal dance) is a condensation of two numbers of the incidental music – № 22: Final, and № 23: Entr’acte and Chorus.
+The choruses in these numbers were either omitted (the former) or arranged for orchestra (the latter).

+Although the arrangements in L'Arlésienne Suite No. 2 are assumed to be Guiraud's work (his name is not mentioned in any scores) and the composition is clearly not as unified as the first suite, it contains a large proportion of inspired Bizet material, and is therefore generally credited to Bizet.
+The first performance of L'Arlésienne Suite No. 2 took place on 21 March 1880 when Jules Pasdeloup again led the orchestra of the Concerts populaires.